 In the photo above, the subject’s head is tilted upwards so that her face is lit up by the street lamp above her.
 Features such as the jawline are prominent because of the sharp contrast between light and shadow.

-Using a small flashlight/torch can help you create a moody effect in your night portraits.
+Using a small flashlight/torch can help you create a moody portrait when shooting at night.
 Direct the light toward the subject’s face, moving the light source around until you achieve the desired result.

 If you shine the light so that only part of the subject’s face is illuminated, the result can look spooky and mysterious.
 For added drama, ensure you don’t illuminate any of the background.